Pistachio Muffins

 Simple, no-hassle muffin recipes are the best….imho.

 This pistachio muffin recipe is about as easy as it gets.
-It involves just a handful of ingredients, the dry are sifted together, the wet are mixed together and then both are combined.
+It involves just a handful of ingredients; the dry ingredients are sifted together, the wet ingredients are mixed together, and then both are combined.
 The resulting pistachio muffins are tasty, soft and packed with pistachio pieces.

 Jump to: